-Sitting on the Equator and located 225 kilometres west of Gabon, the Democratic Republic of São Tomé and Príncipe is one of the smallest countries in Africa (only the Seychelles is smaller).
-Part of an extinct volcanic range, the country consists of two archipelagos, clustered around the two main islands, São Tomé and Príncipe.
+Sitting on the Equator, 225 kilometres west of Gabon, the Democratic Republic of São Tomé and Príncipe is one of the smallest countries in Africa (only the Seychelles is smaller).
+Part of an extinct volcanic range, the country consists of two small archipelagos clustered around the two main islands, São Tomé and Príncipe.

 These little islands are as yet hardly known, being accessible only by means of four flights a week via Lisbon.
 They are a paradise of unexplored jungles, crystal clear waters, palm-fringed beaches and delicious Portuguese-Creole cuisine.
 They also support an array of rare, forest-dependent life forms and thanks to unusual biodiversity, Principe is a UNESCO Biosphere Reserve.

 A São Tomé and Príncipe holiday offers an exceptional combination of nature, beach and delicious food.
 There are plenty of things to do.
 Travel writer Nigel Tisdall has visited them many times and describes them as a "dream destination for any fan of Africa’s undiscovered corners".

 Thickly forested with interesting birdlife - the 28 endemic species include some of the world's rarest and most endangered birds, such as Dwarf olive ibis, Sao Tome fiscal and Sao Tome grosbeak - these impressive volcanic islands seem impossibly far-flung.
 However, getting here is pretty straightforward thanks to TAP/ Air Portugal’s flights from Lisbon – and there’s no jet lag, making a seven day holiday there entirely manageable!